kthadikaran/kubernetes/README.md

 ## Kubernetes Objects:
 Kubernetes objects are persistent entities in the Kubernetes system.
 Kubernetes uses these entities to represent the state of your cluster.
 Specifically, they can describe:
-What containerized applications are running (and on which nodes) The resources available to those applications
+1.What containerized applications are running (and on which nodes)
+2.The resources available to those applications
-The policies around how those applications behave, such as restart policies, upgrades, and fault-tolerance
+3.The policies around how those applications behave, such as restart policies, upgrades, and fault-tolerance
 ###
 ###
 ###